yaccob/intervals/README.md

   This raises some questions in advance:

-    * Neither the requirement description nor the sample indicate if `first` or `last` value of an interval are inclusive or  exclusive.
+    * Neither the requirement description nor the sample indicate if `lowerBoundInclusive` or `upperBoundExclusive` value of an interval are inclusive or  exclusive.

       For example: